MistaSierra/340-work/week-06-hw/readme.md

 2. ![Image](/images/screenshot.png)
 3. I had to go back and review a lot of things.
 I wouldn't say that i'm really familiar with HTML stuff.
 Like I can't recall a whole lot of stuff off of my head, but what we're learning mostly makes sense to me.
 Will I remember it in the future?
 Now that is the question (the answer is "probably not" because I have a terrible memory)
 4. I also found "issues" helpful when my video wouldn't upload because it was too big.
+5. Just noticed that my contact page wasn't working, and I don't know what is wrong.
+Yay